skip to main content

 Ms O'Loughlin was living in a mobile home with her boyfriend Shane Bowe, near Boston, Tubber, where the couple had hoped to build a house.

-Before leaving for work, Mr Bowe - who has since passed away - advised her to call to a neighbour’s caravan to charge her phone, as there was a problem with the power supply to their mobile home.
+Before leaving for work, Mr Bowe - who has since died - advised her to call to a neighbour’s caravan to charge her phone, as there was a problem with the power supply to their mobile home.

-Confirmation came the next day, when DNA analysis identified the remains as those of the Ennistymon woman.
+The caravan had been completely destroyed by fire and DNA analysis confirmed the remains as those of the Ennistymon woman.

-On May 19, 2010, investigating gardaí exhumed her remains, which were then removed to University Hospital Galway where forensic anthropology tests were conducted.
+On 19 May 2010, investigating gardaí exhumed her remains, which were removed to University Hospital Galway where forensic anthropology tests were conducted.

-The tests indicated that the 23-year-old had died a violent death, and as a result the investigation was upgraded to that of murder.
+The tests indicated that Ms O'Loughlin had died a violent death, and as a result the investigation was upgraded to that of murder.

 A garda statement today said: "This year is the 21st year since Emer’s death and her family are still struggling to come to terms with her loss and are asking for your assistance in order to bring them closure.

-After the inquest in November, the O’Loughlin family appealed for information in relation to the whereabouts of John 'Fozzie’ Griffin, the owner of the caravan where Emer O’Loughlin’s remains were found.
+After the inquest in November, the O’Loughlin family appealed for information in relation to the whereabouts of Mr Griffin.

 Gardaí interviewed Mr Griffin at the time of their initial investigation but he said he had stayed with a relative in Galway the night before Ms O'Loughlin’s death and knew nothing about the blaze at his mobile home.

-His last confirmed sighting was in Inis Mór on Oileáin Árann.
-His clothes were found at the edge of the cliff there, but despite intensive searches he has not been located and has never been reported as a missing person.
+The last confirmed sighting of him was in Inis Mór on Oileáin Árann.
+His clothes were found at the edge of the cliff there but, despite intensive searches, he has not been located and has never been reported as a missing person.

 Anyone with information is asked to contact Gort Garda Station on 091 636400, the Garda Confidential Line on 1800 666 111 or any garda station.